vonidor01/styleguide/shellguide.md

 ### Function Names

 Lower-case, with underscores to separate words.
 Separate libraries with `::`.
 Parentheses are required after the function name.
 The keyword `function` is optional, but must be used consistently throughout a project.

 If you're writing single functions, use lowercase and separate words with underscore.
 If you're writing a package, separate package names with `::`.
+However, functions intended for interactive use may choose to avoid colons as it can confuse bash auto-completion.

 Braces must be on the same line as the function name (as with other languages at Google) and no space between the function name and the parenthesis.

 ```shell
 # Single function